deepesdl/deepesdl-doc/docs/guide/user-guide.md

 If you have already started your session and need to change JupyterLab profiles, you can do this by selecting *Hub control panel* from the *File* menu within JupyterLab.
-Then click the ‘Stop my server’ button and wait for your current server to shut down.
-When the ‘Start my server’ button appears, you can click on it to return to the user JupyterLab profiles menu.
+Then click the `Stop my server` button and wait for your current server to shut down.
+When the `Start my server` button appears, you can click on it to return to the user JupyterLab profiles menu.

 ### Logging out

-To log out, select ‘Log out’ from the ‘File’ menu within JupyterLab.
+To log out, select *Log out* from the *File* menu within JupyterLab.

 Note that your JupyterLab session will continue in the background even after you have logged out, but will eventually be terminated due to inactivity.